 - University of Texas-Dallas, Dallas, TX

 - University of Vermont, Burlington, VT

-- The Vienna Open, Vienna, Austria
+- Vienna, Austria

 Policy debate makes use of evidence drawn from books, scholarly articles, and government reports through research to support arguments for and against the year’s resolution.
 Students introduce the evidence, analyze it, and attack the other team’s evidence to articulate arguments that will win the debate.
 Aside from teaching general debating skills, your coaches will teach you how to perform the necessary research, and how to make use of evidence in strategic ways to win debates!